 Cocaine Abuse and Addiction

 Cocaine is a highly addictive drug derived from the coca plant in South America.1, 2 It is classified as a stimulant and can be prescribed as an anesthetic for specific kinds of surgery since it can numb the areas it comes in contact with.
 However, it is illegal outside of these purposes due to the drug’s high potential for abuse and addiction.1 Other names for cocaine include coke, blow, powder, or crack, which is a form that can be smoked.1 Cocaine can also be snorted or injected.1 In 2018, nearly 1 million Americans had an addiction to the drug.3

-Despite the prevalence of the drug in society, there remains a lack of understanding of cocaine abuse and addiction.
+Despite the prevalence of the drug in society, there remains a lack of understanding of cocaine abuse and cocaine addiction treatment.
 Recognizing the signs and symptoms of cocaine abuse and addiction can be the first step towards healing and recovery.

 Short-Term Effects of Cocaine